ryanblakeley/terrafarm-frontend/NOTES/ROADMAP.md

 - /login and /login/authenticate loading animations
 - soil temp, moisture, and analysis
 - add scrollIntoView to clicks on actions heading icons
-- transitions on app header and item page header
-- color relationships
 - style guide
 - add Geometos Rounded font for app logo
 - hint to add resources to profile when trying to offer resource and profile resource list is empty
 - add warning to required fields
+- symbolize geographic location property
+- color relationships
+- transitions on app header and item page header

+## Note

+Anyone wanting to work on any of these items is encouraged to pitch an estimate.